 Recommended by Abbie Synan of Speck On The Globe

 Patagonia has been known to be at the forefront when it comes to corporations making positive changes for the environment.
 They create long-lasting products and have a repair program to eliminate fast fashion and product waste.
-While the company has a wide range of eco-friendly bags and backpacks, the most durable and unique style is their Black Hole Series.

-Extra tough and water-resistant, these duffle and day bags are lightweight and long-lasting.
-The best part is that this style is made out of recycled plastic bottles, helping to reduce waste and create an innovative design.
-This season, 10 million bottles helped create the Black Hole bags and all the different styles are backed by their repair, replace or refund policy, so it is a bag you can truly enjoy and use long term.
+This season, 10 million bottles helped create the Black Hole bags, and all the different styles are backed by their repair, replace, or refund policy, so it’s a bag you can truly enjoy and use long-term.
 If you are interested in a great trekking bag, the 55L or 70L duffel is perfect.

 Canopy Verde Backpacks